Hulu-Med: A Transparent Generalist Model towards Holistic Medical Vision-Language Understanding: Methods

 \subsection{Training Strategy}

-The training of Hulu-Med follows a progressive three-stage curriculum: (1) Vision-Language Alignment, (2) Continual Medical Multimodal Pre-training, and (3) Mixed-Modality Instruction Tuning.
-This approach is deliberately designed to leverage a strong foundational understanding of single-image tasks before scaling to more complex scenarios.
-This curriculum is structured to progressively build the model's capabilities: it first solidifies its understanding of 2D single images (Stages 1 and 2), then learns to process interleaved multi-image contexts, and finally masters the spatiotemporal reasoning required for 3D volumes and videos (Stage 3).
-To power this curriculum, we constructed a distinct, large-scale data mixture for each stage, combining extensive public datasets with several synthetic data generation pipelines.
-This strategy allows us to systematically address common limitations in medical VLM training, namely the lack of diverse visual instruction data and the scarcity of integrated general-domain knowledge. \paragraph{Stage 1: Vision-Language Alignment} The initial stage focuses on establishing a foundational alignment between the vision encoder and the LLM backbone.
-The primary task is short caption generation, where the model learns to produce text for a given image, and the training loss is calculated against the ground-truth short caption.
-To this end, we utilized a corpus of 1.4 million image-text pairs sourced entirely from a collection of public medical datasets (Supplementary \Cref{tab:stage0_data}) including Quilt, MedICaT, and ROCO.
-This data spans a wide range of modalities and resolutions, enabling the Rotary Position-Adaptive Visual Encoder to learn to handle diverse visual inputs.
-During this stage, the LLM backbone remains frozen; we only fine-tune the multimodal projector and the vision encoder with learning rates of $1 \times 10^{-3}$ and $1 \times 10^{-5}$, respectively. \paragraph{Stage 2: Medical Multimodal Pre-training} The second stage aims to inject extensive medical knowledge while enhancing the model's general visual understanding, using a broad 4.9 million sample corpus.
-The training objective is elevated to more complex generative tasks, primarily long-form caption generation and open-ended question answering.
-For this, we first compiled a 2.6 million sample corpus from public datasets (Supplementary \Cref{tab:stage2_data_corrected}).
-This included long-form medical captions (e.g., PubMedVision) and a variety of general-domain data such as documents and charts, along with approximately 10\% general-domain text to preserve core language capabilities.
+Hulu-Med is trained with a progressive three-stage curriculum: (1) vision–language alignment, (2) continual medical multimodal pretraining, and (3) mixed-modality instruction tuning.
+Specifically, stages 1 and 2 consolidate 2D single-image competence, stage 3 introduces interleaved multi-image contexts and spatiotemporal reasoning over 3D volumes and videos.
+Each stage uses a distinct large-scale data mixture that combines public datasets with targeted synthetic pipelines, addressing two common bottlenecks in medical VLMs: the limited volume and diversity of visual instruction data, and the insufficient integration of general and medical knowledge.

+\paragraph{Stage 1: Vision-Language Alignment} The initial stage focuses on establishing a foundational alignment between the vision encoder and the LLM backbone.
+The primary task is short caption generation, where the model learns to produce text for a given image, and the training loss is calculated against the ground-truth caption.
+To this end, we utilized a corpus of 1.4 million image-text pairs sourced entirely from a collection of public medical datasets (Extended Tab.~\ref{tab:stage0_data}) including Quilt, MedICaT, and ROCO.
+This data spans a wide range of modalities and resolutions, enabling the rotary position-adaptive visual encoder to learn to handle diverse visual inputs.
+During this stage, the LLM backbone remains frozen; we only fine-tune the multimodal projector and the vision encoder with learning rates of $1 \times 10^{-3}$ and $1 \times 10^{-5}$, respectively.